 The University of Oklahoma College of Law participates in a summer program hosted by Renmin University of China Law School in Beijing for American law students.
 The program affords students an opportunity to study Chinese and international law under the guidance of American and Chinese legal educators and experience Chinese culture and history.
 It also provides the opportunity for two-week internships with Chinese law firms.

-Students may take either a two-week course for two credits or a four-week course for 5 credits.
+Students may take either a two-week course for two credits or a four-week course for five credits.
 The program provides an overview of the Chinese legal system and focuses on the evolution of Chinese domestic law within the country's socialist market economy.
-The Program also provides insight into areas of law of contemporary importance, such as labor law and environmental law.
-The courses will be taught in English by Chinese faculty members of Renmin University School of Law who are experts in their fields.
+The program also provides insight into areas of law of contemporary importance, such as labor law and environmental law.
+The courses will be taught in English by Chinese faculty members of Renmin University School of Law, who are experts in their fields.

-Details and an application form may be found at its webpage at http://mckinneylaw.iu.edu/focus/international/study-abroad-china/index.html.
-The application deadline is March 1, 2017.
+Details and an application form may be found here.
+The application deadline is March 1, 2018.
 Early application is recommended as enrollment is limited.

 At the College of Law, we recognize the importance of international law in an interconnected world.
 We offer our students a variety of international law courses and opportunities to engage in international affairs externships.
 We have a vibrant International Law Society that hosts numerous speakers on campus.
 To give our students unique insights into the foreign policy making process, we have prioritized hosting innovative international law and affairs conferences linked to influencing the U.S. government’s foreign policy decisions.
 We also participate in the State Department’s Diplomacy Lab program, which allows students to research topics of interest to the Department and brief foreign affairs officers on their findings.
 We also offer our students the opportunity to earn a Joint Juris Doctor and Master in International Studies.